1024inc/engineering-blog/eng-paths/software_engineer_2.md

 </td></tr>
 <tr><td>

-Software Engineer 2
+Software Engineer 3

 </td></tr>
 <tr><td  markdown="1">

-- Consistently delivers on time and on target, given a clear plan and segmented stories
+- Consistently delivers on time and on target, even on larger tasks given a clear definition
+- Participates in planning and drives some team-level communication
+- Participates in improving engineering best practices
+- Participates in estimating large initiatives

 </td></tr>
 </table>